College of Arts and Sciences

 Academic Departments

-The College of Arts and Sciences consists of the Departments of Anthropology; Biological Sciences; Chemistry and Biochemistry; Criminology and Criminal Justice; English Language and Literature; Geography; History; Languages, Literatures, and Cultures; Mathematics; Philosophy; Physics and Astronomy; Political Science; Psychology; Religious Studies; Sociology; Statistics; and Theatre and Dance, as well as the School of the Earth, Ocean and Environment and the School of Visual Art and Design.
-Interdisciplinary Programs that offer Bachelor of Arts and Bachelor of Science degrees include African American Studies, Cyber Intelligence, Film and Media Studies, Global Studies, and Women’s and Gender Studies.
+The College of Arts and Sciences consists of the Departments of African American Studies; Anthropology; Biological Sciences; Chemistry and Biochemistry; Criminology and Criminal Justice; English Language and Literature; Geography; History; Languages, Literatures, and Cultures; Mathematics; Philosophy; Physics and Astronomy; Political Science; Psychology; Religious Studies; Sociology; Statistics; Theatre and Dance, and Women's and Gender Studies, as well as the School of the Earth, Ocean and Environment and the School of Visual Art and Design.
+Interdisciplinary Programs that offer Bachelor of Arts and Bachelor of Science degrees include Cyber Policy and Ethics, Film and Media Studies, and Global Studies.
 Additional programs that offer undergraduate courses and opportunities include African Studies, Asian Studies, Islamic World Studies, Jewish Studies, Latin American Studies, Linguistics, Russian and Eurasian Studies, Southern Studies, and Speech Communication.
 Aerospace Studies, Military Science, and Naval Science administer the University’s ROTC programs.

 Through departmental and interdepartmental programs in these areas, the college offers the undergraduate Bachelor of Arts, Bachelor of Science, Bachelor of Fine Arts, and Bachelor of Arts in Interdisciplinary Studies Degrees.
 The college also offers both a Bachelor of Arts and a Bachelor of Science degree program in Economics as well as a Bachelor of Science in Cardiovascular Technology that combines 100 semester hours of academic work with a clinical program at an accredited hospital.